dwyl/learn-flutter/guides/flutter-web-speed-boost/flutter-web-speed-boost.md

 > between using an `html` or `canvaskit` web renderer,
 > visit https://github.com/dwyl/flutter-phoenix-channels-demo#61-switching-between-the-html-and-canvaskit-web-renderers.
 >
-> By using `canvaskit` instead of `html`,
+> If you are using `canvaskit` instead of `html`,
-> we will need to make a small change for our "hack" to work correctly.
+> you will need to make a small change for our "hack" to work correctly.
 > Don't worry, we'll tell you when 🙂.

 After running this command,